Macmillan Precinct Masterplan

 • In regard to the announcement made on Your Thoughts released today, I would like more clarity on the highlighted comments you have made below please: "To deliver on this commitment, we need to tackle some big issues including space shortages in the Library, changing demand for facilities and programs at Lesuirelife and rising maintenance costs for ageing buildings which will require significant upgrades in the next 5 to 10 years. " What is the changing demand at Leisurelife?
 What significant upgrades are required at Leisurelife in the next 5 to 10 years?

-Narelle asked almost 4 years ago
+Narelle asked over 4 years ago

 Hi Narelle,